ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 * :ref:`--filestore <ceph-volume-lvm-prepare_filestore>`
-* ``--bluestore``

-.. when available, this will need to be updated to:
-.. * :ref:`--bluestore <ceph-volume-prepare_bluestore>`
+* :ref:`--bluestore <ceph-volume-lvm-prepare_bluestore>`

 .. _ceph-volume-lvm-prepare_filestore:

 ``filestore``
 -------------
-This is the default OSD backend and allows preparation of logical volumes for a :term:`filestore` OSD.
+This is the OSD backend that allows preparation of logical volumes for a :term:`filestore` objectstore OSD.

-The process is *very* strict, it requires two logical volumes that are ready to be used.
+The process is *very* strict, it requires an existing logical volume for the OSD data and a partitioned physical device or logical volume for the journal.
 No special preparation is needed for these volumes other than following the minimum size requirements for data and journal.

 The API call looks like::